Liam Neeson: Career

-1976–1993: Early career
+1976–1993: Rise to prominence

 After leaving university, Neeson returned to Ballymena, where he worked in a variety of casual jobs, such as a forklift operator at Guinness and a lorry driver.
 He also attended teacher training college for two years in Newcastle upon Tyne before again returning to his hometown.
-In 1976, he joined the Lyric Players' Theatre in Belfast, where he performed for two years.
+In 1976, he joined the Lyric Players Theatre in Belfast, where he performed for two years.
 He got his first film experience in 1977, playing Jesus Christ and The Evangelist in the religious film Pilgrim's Progress (1978).
-He moved to Dublin in 1978 when he was offered a part in Ron Hutchinson's Says I, Says He, a drama about The Troubles, at the Project Arts Centre.
+He moved to Dublin in 1978, when he was offered a part in Ron Hutchinson's Says I, Says He, a drama about The Troubles, at the Project Arts Centre.
 He acted in several other Project productions and joined the Abbey Theatre (the National Theatre of Ireland).
 In 1980, he performed with Stephen Rea, Ray McAnally and Mick Lally, playing Doalty in Brian Friel's play Translations, the first production of Friel's and Rea's Field Day Theatre Company, first presented in the Guildhall in Derry on 23 September 1980.

 In 1980, filmmaker John Boorman saw him on stage as Lennie Small in Of Mice and Men and offered him the role of Sir Gawain in the Arthurian film Excalibur.
-After the role, Neeson moved to London, where he continued working on stage, and in small budget films and television.
+After the role, Neeson moved to London, where he continued working on stage and in small-budget films and television.
 He lived with actress Helen Mirren, whom he met working on Excalibur.
-Between 1982 and 1987, he starred in five films, most notably with Mel Gibson and Anthony Hopkins in 1984's The Bounty and Robert De Niro and Jeremy Irons in 1986's The Mission.
+Between 1982 and 1987, he starred in five films, most notably with Mel Gibson and Anthony Hopkins in 1984's The Bounty, and Robert De Niro and Jeremy Irons in 1986's The Mission.
 Neeson guest-starred in the third season of the television series Miami Vice in 1986, and moved to Hollywood the next year to take higher-profile roles.
 He starred with Cher and Dennis Quaid in Suspect, which brought him critical acclaim.
-In 1988, he starred with Clint Eastwood in the fifth Dirty Harry film, The Dead Pool, as Peter Swan, a horror film director.
+In 1988, he appeared with Clint Eastwood in the fifth Dirty Harry film, The Dead Pool, as Peter Swan, a horror film director.
 In 1990, he had a starring role in Sam Raimi's Darkman.
 Although the film was successful, Neeson's subsequent years did not bring him the same recognition.
-In 1993, he joined Ellis Island co-star and future wife Natasha Richardson in the Broadway play Anna Christie.
-They also worked together in Nell, released the following year.
+He also starred in the eponymous role for the film Ethan Frome (1993).